connectpa/IOT/k8s/README.md

 Execute the following command to deploy third-party resources:

 `
-$ ./k8s-deploy-thirdparty.sh
+./k8s-deploy-thirdparty.sh
 `

-Type **'yes'** when prompted, if you are running ThingsBoard in `high-availability` `DEPLOYMENT_TYPE` for the first time and don't have configured Redis cluster.
+Type **'yes'** when prompted, if you are running ThingsBoard in `high-availability` `DEPLOYMENT_TYPE` for the first time or if you don't have configured Redis cluster.

+Before deploying ThingsBoard resources you can configure number of pods for each service in `common/thingsboard.yml` by changing `spec.replicas` fields for different services.
+It is recommended to have at least 2 `tb-node` and 10 `tb-js-executor`.
 Execute the following command to deploy resources:

 `
-$ ./k8s-deploy-resources.sh
+./k8s-deploy-resources.sh
 `

-After a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in your browser (for ex. `http://192.168.99.101`).
+If you have used minikube after a while when all resources will be successfully started you can open `http://{your-cluster-ip}` in your browser (for ex. `http://192.168.99.101`).
 You should see the ThingsBoard login page.

+If you have used aws or gcp installations you can open ThingsBoard web interface in your browser using dns name of the load balancer.

+You can see DNS name of the loadbalancer using command:

+`
+kubectl get ingress -oyaml
+`

+Or you can see this name on the ELB page.

+You should see the ThingsBoard login page.

+**NOTE**: If you're using OpenShift cluster you can view all Routes in Web GUI under Applications/Routes menu (main route by default starts with `tb-route-node-root-thingsboard`).

 Use the following default credentials: